THE AUTO BUILDER

 What Is a Fat-Fender Car?

 A fat-fender car is classic American design at its most dramatic: swollen fenders, curvy bodies, and presence for days.
-Unlike stripped-down hot rods that ditched weight for speed, fat-fender rides embraced their bulk, giving builders room for horsepower, suspension upgrades, and even streetable comfort.
+Unlike stripped-down hot rods that ditched weight for speed, fat-fender rides embraced their bulk, giving builders room for horsepower, suspension upgrades, and real streetable comfort.
 From coupes and sedans to convertibles, wagons, and trucks, makers like Ford, Chevy, Plymouth, and Hudson delivered the raw material for iconic builds.
 Whether a roaring gasser, a smooth cruiser, or a jaw-dropping showpiece, fat-fender cars combine performance, style, and attitude in one irresistible package.

 The Ultimate Fat-Fender Showcase

 The Feature Building brought together the largest collection of 1935–1948 fat-fender cars and trucks ever seen under one roof.
 Highlights popped off the floor: the “Project 40” 1940 Ford Sedan, “Big John” Mazmanian’s 1940 Willys Gasser, John D’Agostino’s 1940 Merc Kustom “Stardust,” and jaw-dropping builds from legends like Chip Foose, Boyd Coddington, and Gene Winfield.
 Some were street-ready beasts primed to roar, while others were immaculate showpieces meant to stun.
-Every car carried the Pete & Jake’s DNA — precision, craftsmanship, and the kind of hot rod swagger you can’t fake.
+Every car carried the fat-fendered DNA — precision, craftsmanship, and the kind of hot rod swagger you can’t fake.

 Pete & Jake’s Legacy in Action

-Pete & Jake’s own builds, including the ’39 Ford convertible that graced the cover of HOT ROD Magazine in 1985, reminded everyone why fat-fender hot rods still matter.
+Pete & Jake’s own builds, including the ’39 Ford convertible that graced the cover of Hot Rod Magazine in 1985, reminded everyone why fat-fender hot rods still matter.
 From pro-street sedans to gassers and trucks, the exhibit proved these curvaceous machines could perform hard while looking flawless on the floor.
 Every chassis, every suspension, every detail carried the legacy of two guys who never compromised on quality, attitude, or style.

 Honoring Fat-Fender Innovation